Botanical name: Rudbeckia hirta and other species

 Plant type: Flower

-- Black-eyed Susans grow to be between 1 and 3 feet tall and can spread between 12 to 18 inches, so plant seeds closer to prevent lots of spreading or plant further apart to make a nice border.
+- Black-eyed Susans generally grow between 1 and 3 feet tall (though they can grow taller) and can spread between 12 to 18 inches, so plant seeds closer to prevent lots of spreading or plant further apart to make a nice border.

 - Check your plants regularly to see if they need watering.
 Make sure they don't dry out.